 This web page shows only a small excerpt of our MacKind research.
-Another 166 words (12 lines of text) covering the years 1292, 1340, 1618, 1717, 1777, 1808, and 1875 are included under the topic Early MacKind History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1340, 1292, 1808, 1875, 1618, 1717, 1777, 1667 and are included under the topic Early MacKind History in all our PDF Extended History products and printed products wherever possible.

 MacKind Spelling Variations

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 MacKind has been written as MacIan, MacAne, MacKane, MacKean, MacKain and others.

 Early Notables of the MacKind family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early MacKind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early MacKind Notables in all our PDF Extended History products and printed products wherever possible.